What to Know Before You Automate

 - Have active user and developer communities

-- Don't require heavy developer knowledge
+- Don't require a developer to keep running

 - Can be maintained by your team or with light outside help